14 Steps To Manage A Business When You’re Sick

 You could even buy a property using business funds as a limited company.
 This could provide a way to make extra company income and cover outgoing business costs.
 Of course, this may not be wholly passive as a landlord is sometimes required to step in and make repairs.
 You could also answer tenant queries, however, these are tasks that someone else could step in and take over.

 Another option could be peer-to-peer lending.
-This involves lending money to someone as a loan – they then pay you back the loan in instalments with interest attached.
+This involves lending money to someone as a loan.
+Then you get paid back in instalments with interest attached.
 This is a truly passive income as you don’t have to lift a finger.
 Especially if you go through an established peer-to-peer lending site that will chase up any late payments for you.

-In conclusion, other options you could try include investing in stocks or assets.
-You may be able to sell these for a profit in the event that you fall ill, giving you some cash to then live off and pay necessary bills.
+You could also invest in stocks or assets.
+You can sell these for a profit in the event that you fall ill.
+This gives you some cash to live off and pay the necessary bills.
 However, you will need to be physically/mentally able to handle the sales process.

 If you have capable staff, apply these tips provided.
 You can be sure that your business will be safe.

 However, you must take care of your body to avoid this type of occurrences.
 You need to exercise regularly to keep your body active and fit to perform the necessary tasks per day.
 You can try to register at a gym where you can exercise every Saturday.